 Focus group participants and key informants reported that children and youth are at high risk for mental health problems, and that the response to their needs is inadequate.
-Several respondents observed that increasingly younger children are struggling with serious emotional illness.
+Several respondents observed that increasingly younger children are struggling with serious emotional illness, which were attributed to preterm births, parental substance abuse during pregnancy, and family stress and violence.
 Among older youth, stress associated with academic pressures was identified as a concern.
 As one youth focus group member shared, "Stress is the biggest thing...I would definitely say stress is huge."
 While mental health services in general were seen as lacking in the region, services for children and youth were reported to be particularly scarce.
+As a result, schools are increasingly called on to address these concerns, something that many are ill-equipped to do according to informants.
 The consequence, as one informant shared, is that "Too many cases are undiagnosed for too long."